BY TORI SHEEHAN

 THE MAKINGS OF BIG MOMENTS

-Last year, Manhattan was champion in the $25,000 Green Challenge at Capital Challenge.
-This year in Aiken, he won a national derby with a pair of scores in the nineties.
+In 2020, Manhattan was champion in the $25,000 Green Challenge at Capital Challenge.
+At the 2021 Aiken Summer Classic, he won a national derby with a pair of scores in the nineties.

 “That national derby in Aiken really impressed me,” Geitner says.
 “They had bending lines and rollbacks and stuff he hasn’t quite experienced often and he just walked right in and nailed it.”

 That was one of the first times Geitner could feel Manhattan really come into his own in big moments.
 At Blowing Rock, Manhattan came into gear again with two top places finishes in the green hunters.

 In 2021 at Capital Challenge, Mr. Manhattan was given the Connaway & Associates Equine Insurance Services High Point American-Bred Horse Award.
 The honor came after a score of 89 in an over fences class in Section A of the Green Hunter 3’3” Division.

 “It was as nice of a hunter round as I’ve ever had in my life,” says Geitner.
 “He just picked up the canter at the beginning, never changed the whole course and jumped great.”

 “When Mr. Manhattan walks in the ring, silence comes and everybody pays attention,” Schlaeppi says.
 “He just takes your breath away.”